-Below the intermediate layer the temperatures increased with depth.
-In the halocline of the Bornholm Basin the remains of the warm inflow waters from autumn 2020 were mixed with the colder water from winter inflows.
-The bottom water temperature in the Bornholm Basin decreased between March and May by 0.5 K to 8.5 °C. In the Slupsk Furrow the deep water conditions did not change significantly.
-Here, the bottom water temperature was about 7.9 °C. At the eastern sill of the Slupsk Furrow an overflow of warm deep water towards the Gotland Basin was visible.
-The warm water patch observed in the southern Gotland basin in March was mostly mixed up in the upper deep water layer of the Gotland basin.
+Below the intermediate layer the temperatures increase with depth.
+In the halocline of the Bornholm Basin the remains of the warm inflow waters from autumn 2020 were mixed up with the colder water from winter inflows.
+The bottom water temperature in the Bornholm Basin decreased between March and May by 0.5 K to 8.5 °C. In the Slupsk Furrow the deep-water conditions did not change significantly.
+Here the bottom water temperature was about 7.9 °C. At the eastern sill of the Slupsk Furrow an overflow of warm deep water towards the Gotland basin is visible.
+The warm water patch observed in the southern Gotland basin in March was mostly mixed up in the upper deep-water layer of the Gotland basin.
 Only a small patch of about 8 °C water was detected at the rim of the basin.
-There was no significant change observed in the deep water and bottom water layer of the eastern Gotland Basin.
-The maximum temperature of deep water (7.5 °C) was found at 105 m, due to the small warm intrusions.
-The bottom water temperature was found unchanged at 7.2 °C. This indicates that none of the inflowing warm plumes was dense enough to reach the bottom of the basin.
-The bottom water temperature in the Farö Deep was 7.2 °C.
+There was no significant change observed in the deep water (7.5 °C) was found at 105 m, due to the small warm intrusions.
+The bottom water temperature was dense enough to reach the bottom of the basin.
+The bottom water temperature in the Farö Deep was 7.24 °C.

 The next cruise of the long-term observation program was conducted in the second half of July.
-After the cooler than normal spring, the air temperatures in June and July were well above the climatological mean.
+After the cooler than normal spring the air temperature in June and July was well above the climatological mean.
 Especially the June was extremely warm.
 Thus, also the surface temperature in the Baltic has increased more than normal, and reached its annual maximum during the time of the cruise.
 A very strong summer thermal stratification was developed throughout the Baltic Sea.
 The seasonal thermocline, which separated the warm layer of surface water from the cooler intermediate water, was found at relatively shallow depths between 12 m and 18 m.
 The surface temperatures in the Arkona Basin reached 20.0 °C in a surface layer of 12 m to 15 m thickness.
-Below this warm surface layer, a cool layer of former winter water was still present, with a minimum temperature of 7.2 °C. The bottom layer in the Arkona basin was covered with warmer waters from barocline inflows, which led to an increase in bottom temperature to 11.4 °C. At station TF213 in the Bornholm Basin, an SST of 20.9 °C was recorded, which was close to the SST of the extreme warm July 2018.
+Below this warm surface layer a cool layer of former winter water was still present, with a minimum temperature of 7.2 °C. The bottom layer in the Arkona basin was covered with warmer waters from barocline inflows, which led to an increase in bottom temperature to 11.4 °C. At station TF213 in the Bornholm Basin an SST of 20.9 °C was recorded, which was close to the SST of the extreme warm July 2018.
 The thermocline in the Bornholm Basin was located at 18 m depth.
-In the eastern Gotland Basin, a SST 21.7 °C was observed in a very thin surface layer of 12 m thickness at station TF271.
+In the eastern Gotland Basin a SST 21.7 °C was observed in a very thin surface layer of 12 m thickness at station TF271.
 For this location the climatological mean value for July is 16.0 °C. Generally, in the central Baltic the SST was extremely high, but it did not reach the temperatures observed in July 2018, when a SST of 23.9 °C was recorded in the eastern Gotland Basin.